DavidOrchard/twitterSearchFeed/README.md

 The search and refresh icons are from Hootsuite's desktop app.
 They should be a bit larger.

 If localStorage is not available, the app still functions but without persistence.
 It wasn't worth making a custom modernizr build to just check for localStorage.
-The code simply does try catch blocks around reading and writing to localStorage.

-Note: to restart and kill the previous search, enter the javascript console and type localStorage.removeItem('searchQuery').
+Note: to restart and kill the previous search, enter the javascript console and type localStorage.clear().
 Alternatively, localStorage can be disabled using incognito mode.

-Note: The app does not uses the backbone native url, fetch and parse routines by design.
-Backbone after-parse gives no event when the fetched items have been added to the model so there is no way of knowing when to save the model to localStorage.
-Also, this gives the ability to move items off the bottom one at a time as others are being added, rather than a big jump of removing a bunch of items before backbone after-parse runs.
-The github branch nativeCollectionStorageService is an implementation.

-Some design element I didn't get to
-* make proper globals out of things like the urls, number of items to keep
-* combine the 2 accessors to localStorage into 1

 # Testing